tiberiuzuld/rxjs-ws-channels-filters/README.md

 # rxjs-ws-channels-filters
                      RxJS implementation of websockets with channels and filters

+                     #### Work in progress